 How to connect your data with Facebook Conversions API

-There’s a lot of information above.
 It’s easy to see how important CAPI is and will continue to be in the marketing world.
-But, how do you connect your data with Facebook Conversions API?
-All-in-all, there are 2 ways:
+But, how to pass conversion data to Facebook API?
+All-in-all, there are two ways:

 With a direct connection, there are pros and cons to weigh.